-The Age Discrimination in Employment Act of 1967 (ADEA) forbids discrimination against individuals who are age 40 and older in the workplace.
-The ADEA prohibits businesses from making personnel decisions based on improper age considerations.
-As the baby boomer generation continues to approach retirement, age discrimination has become more prevalent than ever.
-Employers cannot refuse to hire or choose to terminate an employee because of their advanced age.
-Likewise, employers may not discriminate against an individual because of his age, with respect to his wages, terms, conditions, or privileges of employment.
+The Age Discrimination in Employment Act of 1967 (ADEA) prohibits workplace discrimination against individuals who are age 40 and older.
+The ADEA prohibits businesses from making personnel decisions based on age .
+Employers cannot refuse to hire or terminate an employee because of their age.
+Likewise, employers may not discriminate against an individual because of their age, with respect to wages, terms, conditions, or privileges of employment.

-The law also forbids businesses from retaliating against employees who oppose unlawful age discrimination and prohibits age-based harassment.
+The law also prohibits retaliation against employees who oppose unlawful age discrimination or age-based harassment.

 Older Workers Benefit Protection Act

-In 1990, Congress amended the ADEA to include the Older Workers Benefit Protection Act (OWBPA), which has important implications for employees 40 and over who have been terminated or offered a severance.
-Often, an employee who has recently terminated may be asked to accept compensation in exchange for release of all claims against the company.
-Generally for such a release of claims to be valid, the company must do the following:
+In 1990, Congress amended the ADEA to include the Older Workers Benefit Protection Act (OWBPA), which has important implications for employees 40 and over who have been terminated or offered severance.
+Often, an employer offers a terminated employee compensation in exchange for their release of all claims against the company.
+Generally, for such a release of claims to be valid, the company must do the following:

 - Include a simple waiver of claims in a written agreement;

-- The company must provide additional compensation that the employee was not already entitled in exchange for the waiver of claims;
+- Provide additional compensation to which the employee was not already entitled in exchange for the waiver of claims;

 - Specifically refer to the OWBPA in the written agreement;